Does Homeowners Insurance Cover Water Damage From the Rain?

 Hailstorms

 Large hail can crack shingles or shatter windows, giving rain a direct path indoors.
-If rainwater soaks your floors or walls after hail breaks through your roof, your insurance usually applies.
+If rainwater soaks your floors or walls after hail breaks through your roof, your insurance applies.

 hammer icon